-How do I Prepare Reading Comprehension for CTET?
-Does this question crosses your mind when you think about the CTET exam?
+How do I Prepare for Reading Comprehension for CTET?
+Does this question cross your mind when you think about the CTET exam?
 Well, don’t worry, it is not that difficult and can be aced with proper strategies.
-In this article, I will give you a few tips on how to go about a prose and understand the idea to answer the questions.
+In this article, I will give you a few tips on how to go about prose and understand the idea to answer the questions.

-But, first let’s see as to what will be covered in this article:
+But, first, let’s see what will be covered in this article:

 - What is Reading Comprehension?

 - Tips To Answer The Questions

 Table of Contents